Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

 To understand the physics beyond early time, we take the continuum limit of the master equation and get

-The flux of the probability density vanishes at $h = 0$ and $h = h_{\rm sat}$, making the total probability conserved\footnote{Strictly speaking, this discrete equation allows to generate operators higher than $h_{\rm sat}$.
+The flux of the probability density vanishes at $h = 0$ and $h = h_{\rm sat}$, conserving the total probability\footnote{Strictly speaking, this discrete equation allows to generate operators higher than $h_{\rm sat}$.
 However, those exceptions are exponentially small (even for small $N$) as can be seen from the steady state distribution.}.
-Multiplying the equation by $h$ and integrate, we see that the mean height obeys
+Please change the sentence to "After multiplying Eq.
+15 by h on both sides and integrating, we see that the mean height obeys ... ".